 You filed a Chapter 7 Bankruptcy and all debts were discharged.
 You selected not to reaffirm mortgage(s).
 You have continued paying on your mortgage(s) and now you want the payments reported on your credit report.
 With one exception that is not going to happen.
 The fact is that there is but one permanent way to get your mortgage payments reported on the credit reports and that is to refinance your mortgage, if possible.
 When your bankruptcy was discharged, the Promissory Note portion of the mortgage was legally eliminated.
 As a result, the mortgage payments can no longer be reported to the credit reporting agencies.
 Consumers, for obvious reasons, cannot self-report their credit history.
 For further information as to why the bank or mortgage company doesn’t report your payment, refer to an earlier post I wrote on this subject.

 How To Get “Credit History” For Your Mortgage Payments In Order To Refinance

-How can you get a refinance when your present mortgage servicer does not credit report your mortgage payment?
+How can you refinance when your present mortgage servicer does not credit report your mortgage payment?
 There are a couple of ways to do this.
 The least expensive is for you to obtain proof of your mortgage payments for the past twelve (12) month and provide this to your mortgage broker.
 A temporary way to pull the mortgage payments onto the credit reports is via a proprietary system such as Rapid Rescore which is available only to mortgage brokers.
-Your mortgage payment history can be pulled onto the credit reports for the purpose of mortgage refinance by a mortgage originator in cooperation wiht a credit reporting service through a credit rescoring system.
+Your mortgage payment history can be pulled onto the credit reports for the purpose of mortgage refinance by a mortgage originator in cooperation with a credit reporting service through a credit rescoring system.
 This is a temporary fix only; a bridge to refinancing once all other factors are in place.
-The only permanent way to get your credit report to reflect your mortgage payments is to refinance if you are eligible.
+The only permanent way to get your credit report to reflect your mortgage payments is to refinance if and when you are eligible.

 How To Qualify To Refinance After Chapter 7?

 - You have been paying your mortgage(s) on time every month for at least the last 24 months – in rare circumstances, 12 months.